Image of God (Imago Dei)

 1. What is the content of the similarity between God and humans, and how does it relate to the specifically human way of existing in the world, including human abilities and capacities (such as reason, will, conscience, knowledge), human relationality, and the role and function of humans in the created order?

-2. Does this similarity arise from humans being created as the image of God (bet essentiae, cf. above), whereby ‘the image’ is an inherent reality in the structure of human existence, or does it arise from human participation in a divine image, which is a reality in God (created in accordance with God’s image, bet normae, cf. above)?
+2. Does this similarity stem from humans being created as the image of God, interpreting ‘the image’ as an inherent aspect of the structure of human existence?
+Or does it arise from human participation in a divine image – a reality found in God – according to which humans are created (whether bet essentiae or bet normae, cf. section 2.1)?

-3.1 Imago Dei and human constitution: mimetic understandings of human resemblance of God
+3.1 The imago Dei and human constitution: mimetic understandings of human resemblance of God

 3.1.1 Irenaeus

-Irenaeus is the first prominent seconnd-century theologian to fundamentally engage with Gen 1:26.
-His highly original interpretation must be understood as part of his anti-gnostic apologetics, as εἰκών (image) was a soteriological and anthropological key concept in the gnosis-oriented understandings of Christianity he opposed.
+Irenaeus is the first prominent second-century theologian to fundamentally engage with Gen 1:26.
+His highly original interpretation must be understood as part of his antignostic apologetics, as eikon (image) was a soteriologically and anthropologically key concept in the gnosis-oriented understandings of Christianity he opposed.

-Irenaeus’ most influential contribution to the interpretation of Gen 1:26 is his distinction between ‘image’ and ‘likeness’ (imago and similitudo, Adversus Haeresis V,6,1; 16,2).
-This distinction subsequently became the standard terms for, respectively, that of original created humanity, which remains after the Fall, and that which is lost and only regained through salvation in Christ.
+Irenaeus’ most influential contribution to the interpretation of Gen 1:26 is his distinction between ‘image’ and ‘likeness’ (imago and similitudo, Adversus Haeresis V.6.1; 16.2).
+This distinction subsequently led to these being the standard terms for, respectively, that of original created humanity, which remains after the fall, and that which is lost and only regained through salvation in Christ.

-With the concept of the indestructible imago, Irenaeus has provided language to express that even in humanity’s fallen state, there remains a capacity within human constitution to receive God’s Spirit/salvation/perfection (imago).
-In this respect Irenaeus’ imago-doctrine has had a significant influence.
+With the concept of the indestructible imago, Irenaeus has provided language to express that even in humanity’s fallen state there remains a capacity within the human constitution to receive God’s Spirit/salvation/perfection (similitudo).
+In this respect, Irenaeus’ imago-doctrine has had a significant influence.

 3.1.2 Tertullian

 For Tertullian, ‘nature’ is a dynamic concept, signifying God’s ongoing process of creating humans in his image through communication with them.
-The Imago, so Tertullian, is universal and applies to all humans because God never ceases to create.
-He finds it evident in human conscience, where he believes God to speak, and in human phenomena such as understanding, sensation, emotion and even bodily movement.
+The imago, for Tertullian, is universal and applies to all humans because God never ceases to create.
+He finds it evident in human conscience, where he believes God to speak, and in human phenomena such as understanding, sensation, emotion, and even bodily movement.
 Attributes like reason and will, which later tradition identified with the divine image in humans, are viewed by Tertullian as ‘signs’.
 They are not identical with the divine image, but they point to the created human’s participation in it.
-Moreover, the Fall doesn’t corrupt neither the sign-function of human capabilities nor created human goodness.
-Instead, it introduces a second and alien nature that coexists with the created nature in each individual (De Anima 42,6).
-Hence, according to Tertullian, participation in the divine image (i.e. the relation to God) is an enduring reality, but it’s not the whole story.
+Moreover, the fall does not corrupt either the sign-function of human capabilities or created human goodness.
+Instead, it introduces a second and alien nature that coexists with the created nature in each individual (De Anima 42.6).
+Hence, according to Tertullian, participation in the divine image (i.e. the relation to God) is an enduring reality, but is not the whole story.
 Additionally, every human has an equally significant relation to the Devil.
-Consequently, humans have a dual nature and experience a sense of internal division.
+Consequently, humans have a dual nature, and experience a sense of internal division.

 3.1.3 Augustine

-The most influential understanding, at least in Western theology, comes from Augustine: his complex interpretation of imago Dei evolves over his lengthy life.
+The most influential understanding, at least in Western theology, comes from Augustine.
+His complex interpretation of imago Dei evolved over his life.
 Unlike his Latin Christian predecessors such as Tertullian and Hilary of Poitiers, Augustine directly employs imago Dei as an anthropological term.
-While they distinguished between Christ, who is the image of God, and humans, who are created according to the image (secundum imaginem), Augustine asserts that humans are images of God (De Trinitate VII,6,12).
-However, he also employs ‘image’ in a Christological sense, akin to the Pauline writings.
+While they distinguished between Christ, who is the image of God, and humans, who are created according to the image (secundum imaginem), Augustine asserts that humans are images of God (De Trinitate VII.6.12).
+However, he also employs ‘image’ in a christological sense, akin to the Pauline writings.
 This duality stems from his profound engagement with Plotinus’ metaphysics and concept of image, particularly with the point that an image participates in what it resembles, and that the similarity of the image with the prototype hinges on the degree of participation.
-Thus, Christ possesses a unique degree of similarity with God, being one with Him.
-While all other humans are indeed images of God, they remain distinct from (Boersma 2016).
+Thus, Christ possesses a unique degree of similarity with God, being one with him.
+While all other humans are indeed images of God, they remain distinct from him (Boersma 2016).

 For this, and thus for human ascent to enjoy God, humans need grace.
-In this regard, Augustine differs from the Neoplatonists, whose concept of image he otherwise aligns himself with.
-Grace is mediated through Christ, specifically through the Incarnation as it was Christ’s way to become the true image of God in the world.
-Through grace, humans are led to God, gradually becoming more and more like him, until they are eschatologically renewed in His image and likeness (De vera religione XXVI,49).
+In this regard, Augustine differs from the Neoplatonists, with whose concept of image he otherwise aligns himself.
+Grace is mediated through Christ, specifically through the incarnation, as it was Christ’s way to become the true image of God in the world.
+Through grace, humans are led to God, gradually becoming more and more like him, until they are eschatologically renewed in his image and likeness (De Vera Religione XXVI.49; see Grace in Roman Catholic Theology).

-Augustine associates this with various triadic structures in the soul, such as ‘mind, love, and knowledge’ (De Trinitate IX,4,4) or ‘memory, inner vision, and will’ (XI,3,6).
+Augustine associates this with various triadic structures in the soul, such as ‘mind, love, and knowledge’ (De Trinitate IX.4.4) or ‘memory, inner vision, and will’ (XI.3.6).
 These are examples of what he terms the ‘outer trinities’ of the human being.
-However, the triad that forms an image of the triune God is the ‘inner trinity’ (X,11,18) of memory (memoria), intellect (intellectus) and will (voluntas).
-This trinity resides in the rational soul (XIV,4,6) and serves as the means, by which humans know – or at least have the potential to know – God.
-This structural trinity of the soul is indelible in humans, even in the state of sin (XIV,14,19) implying that humans are inclined toward and possess a particular capacity for participation in God (XIV,8,11; 12,15).
-Augustine occasionally employs the distinction between imago and imago, although this terminology is not pervasive in his works.
-Nonetheless, the point is that divine grace in imago builds upon and completes imago, but that this completion occurs solely through grace, that is, through participation in divine wisdom.
+However, the triad that forms an image of the triune God is the ‘inner trinity’ (X.11.18) of memory (memoria), intellect (intellectus), and will (voluntas).
+This ‘trinity’ resides in the rational soul (XIV.4.6) and serves as the means by which humans know – or at least have the potential to know – God.
+This structural ‘trinity’ of the soul is indelible in humans, even in the state of sin (XIV.14.19), implying that humans are inclined toward and possess a particular capacity for participation in God (XIV.8.11; 12.15).
+Augustine occasionally employs the distinction between imago and similitudo, although this terminology is not pervasive in his works.
+Nonetheless, the point is that divine grace in similitudo builds upon and completes imago, but that this completion occurs solely through grace, that is, through participation in divine Wisdom.

 3.1.4 Aquinas

-The late Augustine provided the basic framework of the doctrine of imago Dei in the medieval scholastic tradition.
-Aquinas addresses it in Question 93 of the first part of the Summa Theologiae, arguing that humans bear the image of God by virtue of having an intellectual soul (I,93,2) and that humans resemble God in the intelligible actions of the soul.
-The soul is the image of God most perfectly in the act of knowing and loving God, and Aquinas can conceptualize this distinction in degrees of perfection using the differentiation between imago and imago (Brown 2014), though this terminology is not very frequent in him neither.
-Regarding the question of whether the image of God is universal in the sense that it is present in every human being, he responds by distinguishing between the image by nature, grace, and glory (I,93,4).
-By nature, all rational souls have a certain knowledge of God, and thus, they are images of God.
+Augustine’s later works provided the basic framework of the doctrine of imago Dei for the medieval scholastic tradition.
+Aquinas addresses the imago in Question 93 of the first part of the Summa Theologiae, arguing that humans bear the image of God by virtue of having an intellectual soul (I.93.2), and that humans resemble God in the intelligible actions of the soul.
+The soul is the image of God most perfectly in the act of knowing and loving God, and Aquinas can conceptualize this distinction in degrees of perfection using the differentiation between imago and similitudo (Brown 2014), though this terminology is not very frequent in his works either.
+Regarding the question of whether the image of God is universal, in the sense that it is present in every human being, he responds by distinguishing between the image by nature, grace, and glory (I.93.4).
+By nature, all rational souls have a certain knowledge of God and are thus images of God.
 However, only the righteous partake in the habitual knowledge of and love for God, which grace brings about by perfecting nature.
-And this God-similarity of the righteous is, in turn, most perfect in the beatific vision of God of the blessed.
-Thus, Aquinas aligns himself with Peter Lombard, who in the Sententiae carried out the same tripartition by distinguishing between imago creationis (naturae), imago recreationis (gratiae) and imago similitudinis (gloriae) (Peters 1980: 508).
+This God-similarity of the righteous is, in turn, most perfect in the beatific vision of God of the blessed.
+Thus, Aquinas aligns himself with Peter Lombard, who in the Sententiae carried out the same tripartition by distinguishing between imago creationis (naturae), imago recreationis (gratiae), and imago similitudinis (gloriae) (Peters 1980: 508).

 To suggest that Aquinas and scholasticism view the natural imago solely through the lens of human abilities and capacities would be inaccurate.
-Aquinas’s conception of image-bearing encompasses human agency and action (Deane-Drummond 2012: 937), even concerning humans prior to faith.
-But the crucial point is that this is understood as something that grace, in some sense, builds upon and completes by adding the supernatural gifts of holiness and righteousness.
+Aquinas’ conception of image-bearing encompasses human agency and action (Deane-Drummond 2012: 937), even concerning humans prior to faith.
+The crucial point is that this is understood as something that grace in some sense builds upon and completes by adding the supernatural gifts of holiness and righteousness.

 3.1.5 The Reformers: Luther and Calvin

-However, exactly this is at the heart of the reformers’ critique.
-In the Genesis Lecture, Luther rejects both the distinction between imago and imago and the Augustinian idea that the Trinity is depicted in the soul’s triadic structure, on the grounds that if it were true, humans would be able to bring about their own salvation by the powers of their nature (WA 42,45,38–39, cf. 39/1,176,32–34).
-Instead, according to Luther, the image of God is the life of the first humans before the Fall: a paradisiacal life where Adam had greater strength, keener senses, was wiser and more beautiful than humans after the Fall because he lived out of original righteousness and was content with God’s grace (contentus gratia Dei, WA 46,47,11).
-For Adam, this involved a similarity to God in terms of life, righteousness, holiness, wisdom, etc. (WA 42,49,15–16; 42,242,10–12).
+Exactly this point is at the heart of the Reformers’ critiques.
+In the Genesis Lecture, Martin Luther rejects both the distinction between imago and similitudo and the Augustinian idea that the Trinity is depicted in the soul’s triadic structure, on the grounds that, if it were true, humans would be able to bring about their own salvation by the powers of their nature (WA 42.45.38–39; cf. 39/1.176.32–34).
+Instead, according to Luther, the image of God is the life of the first humans before the fall: a paradisiacal life where Adam had greater strength, keener senses, was wiser and more beautiful than humans after the fall because he lived out of original righteousness, and was content with God’s grace (contentus gratia Dei, WA 46.47.11).
+For Adam, this involved a similarity to God in terms of life, righteousness, holiness, wisdom, etc. (WA 42.49.15–16; 42.242.10–12).

-This image-life is completely lost through sin, so Luther.
-There is nothing left in human nature that grace can build upon or cooperate with when the image is bestowed anew in justification by faith.
-Thus, justification can be described as a restoration of the image (WA 42,48,11), which is a unique work from God’s side (opus Dei singulare, 42,46,11) that continues in a lifelong process and is fully completed only in the eschatological life yet to come (WA 42,48,27; 42, 242,21).
+This image-life is completely lost through sin, according to Luther.
+There is nothing left in humans that grace can build upon or cooperate with when the image is bestowed anew in justification by faith.
+Thus, justification can be described as a restoration of the image (WA 42.48.11), which is a unique work from God’s side (opus Dei singulare, 42.46.11) that continues in a lifelong process and is fully completed only in the eschatological life yet to come (WA 42.48.27; 42, 242.21).

-The fact that the image is lost means that it is unknown and incomprehensible to reason (WA 42,48,32–33).
-This is addressed in disputatio de homine: Reason (philosophy) is limited to understanding the human being as it is in itself, without referring it to its true source and cause, namely God (WA 39/1,175,36).
-Faith (theology), by contrast, regards the human being in its relation to God, coram Deo (Ebeling 1989: 409–10).
-Thus, faith is both soteriological and noetic a redefinition of the human person.
-Through faith the human becomes externally grounded (in God) by justification, and faith is exactly the human recognition of oneself as grounded in God (Slenczka 2014).
+The fact that the image is lost means that it is unknown and incomprehensible to reason (WA 42.48.32–33).
+This is addressed in Disputatio de homine (The Disputation Concerning Man): reason (philosophy) is limited to understanding humans as they are in themselves, without referring them to their true source and cause, namely God (WA 39/1.175.36).
+Faith (theology), by contrast, regards humans being in their relation to God, coram Deo (Ebeling 1989: 409–410).
+Thus, faith is both a soteriological and noetic redefinition of the human person.
+Through faith, the human becomes externally grounded (in God) by justification, and faith is exactly the human recognition of oneself as grounded in God (Slenczka 2014).
 On the contrary, sin is precisely the self-overestimating perception of oneself as self-grounded.
 Therefore, only faith can see the human in the relation to God that defines the believer as imago Dei.

-Like Luther, Calvin starts from the premise that it is impossible to know God without knowing oneself, because the recognition of God without the recognition of oneself (as created, fallen and redeemed) is a mere philosophical abstraction: ‘...they [the philosophers] were seeking in a ruin for a building, and in scattered fragments for a well-knit structure’ (Inst.
-1559, I,15,8; Calvin 2006: 195–196).
-Thus, the human person in the fallen state is characterized by perversity, depravity and corruption.
+Like Luther, John Calvin starts from the premise that it is impossible to know God without knowing oneself, because the recognition of God without the recognition of oneself (as created, fallen, and redeemed) is a mere philosophical abstraction: ‘they [the philosophers] were seeking in a ruin for a building, and in scattered fragments for a well-knit structure’ (Institutes 1559: I.15.8; Calvin 2006: 195–196).
+Thus, the human person in the fallen state is characterized by perversity, depravity, and corruption.
 Sin entails a spiritual death where the image of God is annihilated and destroyed.
 Therefore, the image of God can be known only in its restoration through Christ, brought forth in believers through God’s sovereign providence and predestination (Lane 2009: 286–287).

-3.2 Relational understandings of human resemblance of God: imago Dei in Bonhoeffer and Barth
+3.2 Relational understandings of human resemblance of God: the imago Dei in Bonhoeffer and Barth

 The point of speaking of the imago Dei as lost, both in Luther and Calvin and among those who think like them, is to deny that anything in human nature contributes to salvation or cooperates with God in justification.
 Moreover, it underscores the Pauline understanding of the image as Christ-conformity, brought forth by the Spirit.

-However, it is fair to ask if there is any textual basis in Genesis to assert that ‘the image’ was lost due to sin, whether one interprets imago Dei as a direct anthropological term or as indicating human participation in God.
+However, it is fair to ask if there is any textual basis in Genesis for the assertion that ‘the image’ was lost due to sin, whether one interprets imago Dei as a direct anthropological term or as indicating human participation in God.
 Both Gen 5:1–3 and Gen 9:6 seem to exclude any talk of the loss of the image.
-Further, one can argue that the very idea of a universal human dignity, encompassing all humans, including those in fallen state, as in Gen 9:6 and Jas 3:9, contradicts the idea of a lost image.
-Even further, it is at least debatable whether the Reformers adequately addressed the restoration or renewal of the image of God in Christ as a true renewal of creation.
-If the created imago Dei solely refers to a completely lost original state, and if humanity in its present state merely ‘material for God with regard to the coming form of life’ (WA 39/1,177,3–4), then the connection between God’s work as Creator and as Savior seems to be blurred.
+Further, one can argue that the very idea of a universal human dignity encompassing all humans, including those in fallen state, as in Gen 9:6 and Jas 3:9 contradicts the idea of a lost image.
+It is also at least debatable whether the Reformers adequately addressed the restoration or renewal of the image of God in Christ as a true renewal of creation.
+If the created imago Dei solely refers to a completely lost original state, and if humanity in its present state is merely ‘material for God with regard to the coming form of life’ (WA 39/1.177.3–4), then the connection between God’s work as Creator and as Saviour seems to be blurred.

-These objections are part of the background for the renewed interest in the imago Dei in the first half of the 20th century, which led Dietrich Bonhoeffer and Karl Barth to propose a relational understanding.
-According to Bonhoeffer, human resembles God by being free.
+This objection is part of the background for the renewed interest in the imago Dei in the first half of the twentieth century, which led Dietrich Bonhoeffer and Karl Barth to propose a relational understanding.
+According to Bonhoeffer, humans resemble God by being free.
 This freedom does not lie in human nature, but in the dependence on the fellow human that constitutes created humanity.
 It is a ‘being-free-for-the-other’, in which God as a free gift lets the God-Christ relationality be depicted in human relationality.
 Bonhoeffer terms this analogia relationis (Bonhoeffer 2007: 58–62.74).

 Barth develops this original idea significantly in the third section of Church Dogmatics from 1945 onwards.
-Human ‘I-Thou-existence’, that is, human relationality, reflects the Trinitarian relationality in God.
-According to Barth, the created relation between man and woman is the original form of human relationality, and he understands the second part of the statement in Gen 1:26 (‘male and female He created them’) as an apposition to the statement of creation in the image and likeness of God (Barth 1945: 220).
+Human ‘I-Thou existence’, that is, human relationality, reflects the trinitarian relationality in God.
+According to Barth, the created relation between man and woman is the original form of human relationality, and he understands the second part of the statement in Gen 1:26 (‘male and female he created them’) as a grammatical apposition to the statement of creation in the image and likeness of God (Barth 1945: 220).

-The crucial point, then, is that human relationality anticipates the covenant relation with God, for which human life is eternally determined.
-In this sense, says Barth, humans are ‘capable of covenant’ (Barth 1945: 267–68).
+The crucial point is that human relationality anticipates the covenant relation with God, for which human life is eternally determined.
+In this sense, says Barth, humans are ‘capable of covenant’ (Barth 1945: 267–268).
 One can ask whether Barth thereby introduces a created ‘point of contact’ for divine grace or a form of natural theology, as he had previously rejected it in Emil Brunner’s case.
-Brunner understood Barth that way (Brunner 1951: 123–31).
-But Barth himself did not.
+Brunner understood Barth that way (Brunner 1951: 123–131), but Barth himself did not.
 On the contrary, he held God’s revelation to be logically and ontologically prior to creation and insisted that the analogy between God and humans exists only in the revelatory use that God’s Word makes of human relationality.
-Hence, it is recognisable only through faith (Søes 2019: 108–113).
+Hence, it is recognizable only through faith (Søes 2019: 108–113).

-3.3 Imago Dei and (trans)formation: dynamic understandings of human resemblance of God
+3.3 The imago Dei and (trans)formation: dynamic understandings of human resemblance of God

-As we have seen, the doctrine of imago Dei largely concerns how human beings can attain knowledge of God and participate in His saving grace.
-This is the most prominent theme throughout the history of theology, whether in the early Church, in medieval scholasticism, in the Reformation or in 20th-century relational understandings.
+As seen above, the doctrine of imago Dei largely concerns how human beings can attain knowledge of God and participate in his saving grace.
+This is the most prominent theme throughout the history of theology, whether in the early church, in medieval scholasticism, in the Reformation, or in twentieth-century relational understandings.

 The same applies to the various dynamic models that have gained influence in modernity, where ‘the image’ is understood as the goal or destiny of human life.
-A significant figure in the development of this understanding is the Renaissance humanist Pico della Mirandola, whose Oration on the Dignity of Man plays a crucial role.
-According to Pico, the human is a ‘creature of indeterminate image’ (indiscretae opus imaginis, §18, Mirandola et al. 2012: 116), that is: without fixed identity.
+A significant figure in the development of this understanding is the Renaissance humanist Pico della Mirandola, whose Oration on the Dignity of Man (written 1486) plays a crucial role.
+According to Pico, the human is a ‘creature of indeterminate image’ (indiscretae opus imaginis, section 18; Pico della Mirandola 2012: 116), that is, without fixed identity.
 Precisely by reflecting the imageless God, humans have the freedom to shape and form themselves.
 Thus, the image of God is the goal of this dynamic process of formation rather than the starting point.

-This approach is also adopted in liberal theology, as seen in Schleiermacher, in whom the image of God does not concern humanity’s original state but rather the goal of the ‘predisposition for God-consciousness’ inherent in every human being (Schleiermacher 1884§60,1: 309–311; §61,1: 314–315).
-The Christological affirmation that Jesus is the true image of God, then, refers to his profound God-consciousness.
+This approach is also adopted in liberal theology, as seen in the works of Friedrich Schleiermacher, for whom the image of God does not concern humanity’s original state but rather the goal of the ‘predisposition for God-consciousness’ inherent in every human being (Schleiermacher 1884: section 60.1, 309–311; section 61.1, 314–315).
+The christological affirmation that Jesus is the true image of God thus refers to his profound God-consciousness.

-In the 20th century, Wolfhart Pannenberg has developed a comprehensive theological anthropology that, in crucial respects, builds upon and reworks important elements from Herder.
+In the twentieth century, Wolfhart Pannenberg developed a comprehensive theological anthropology that, in crucial respects, builds upon and reworks important elements from Herder.
 Pannenberg agrees with Herder that the imago Dei is the goal and destiny of human life (Pannenberg 1979), yet still in the process of becoming, as it is ultimately an eschatological reality.
 Pannenberg also incorporates the fundamental Herderian idea that humans are created incomplete, characterized by instinctual reduction, and that human freedom and the uniquely human ‘openness to the world’ derive from this condition.
-This thought is elaborated in Pannenberg by the works of A. Gehlen and others.
-The distinct human object-awareness implies a religious dimension because human existence is structured in such a way that the centre of human life lies outside itself (Pannenberg 1983: 57–71.
-See also Kelsey 2009 who develops this idea in a different way).
+This thought is elaborated in Pannenberg using the works of A. Gehlen and others.
+The distinct human object-awareness implies a religious dimension, because human existence is structured in such a way that the centre of human life lies outside itself (Pannenberg 1983: 57–71; see also Kelsey 2009, who develops this idea in a different way).
 It is an eccentric existence.

 4 The imago Dei in contemporary interdisciplinary discussion

 At the same time, Pannenberg is an early representative of a broader trend that characterizes recent decades of work on theological anthropology across various traditions, including many that hold a more traditional understanding of the incarnation than Pannenberg does.
 Common to this trend is a dynamic understanding of the imago Dei as the goal of human life, forming the basis for a multifaceted use of the concept that seeks to incorporate both relational and functional aspects, as mentioned earlier.
-This trend is often referred to as ‘christological anthropology’ due to the explicit understanding of from Christology (Cortez and Hill 2023).
-It is notable that theological anthropology in this framework is related not only to biology, psychology, and so on but also with issues that touch on broader public and even political discourse, such as human dignity, disability, race and ethnicity, gender and sexuality, humanity’s role in the current ecological crisis, human uniqueness in relation to artificial intelligence, and transhumanism.
+This trend is often referred to as christological anthropology due to the explicit understanding of anthropology from Christology (Cortez and Hill 2023).
+It is notable that theological anthropology in this framework is related not only to biology, psychology, etc., but also to issues that touch on broader public and even political discourse, such as human dignity, disability, race and ethnicity, gender and sexuality, humanity’s role in the current ecological crisis, human uniqueness in relation to artificial intelligence, and transhumanism.

-Hence, in contemporary systematic theology, the imago Dei is not merely a concept for understanding biblical texts or Christian doctrine but also serves as a means for interdisciplinary dialogue and engaging theology in in public discourse.
-This field is diverse, and the issues mentioned in this section are just notable examples.
-What they share is that the focus on the image of God brings Christology into the conversation.
-Thus, it is not just about addressing contemporary issues from religion or from a general and vague concept of the divine, but from a specifically Christian understanding of Jesus.
+Hence, in contemporary systematic theology, the imago Dei is not merely a concept for understanding biblical texts or Christian doctrine but also serves as a means for interdisciplinary dialogue and engaging theology in public discourse.
+This field is diverse, and the issues mentioned in this section are simply notable examples.
+What they share is the focus on the image of God that makes Christology the focus of the conversation.
+Thus, it is not only about addressing contemporary issues from religion or from a general and vague concept of the divine, but from a specifically Christian understanding of Jesus.

 4.1 Human nature and human dignity

 As we have seen, the tradition from Irenaeus and Augustine understood human nature as a set of attributes inherent in the structure of created human existence.
 Following ancient philosophy, this natural endowment was seen as what distinguishes humans from animals and as the basis for unique human value and dignity.
 By referring to this as imago Dei, the tradition emphasized that it is precisely this human nature that enables humans to enter into relation with God.
-However, whether focusing on intellect, language, will, or morality, this raises the obvious question of whether human individuals with limited possession of these attributes, such as small children, disabled, or severely ill, are included in universal human dignity.
-This question also applies to modern proponents of this understanding (Stenmark 2012).
+However, whether focusing on intellect, language, will, or morality, this raises the obvious question of whether human individuals with limited possession of these attributes, such as small children, the disabled, or the severely ill, are included in universal human dignity.
+This question also applies to modern proponents of this understanding.
+In response, some argue that not all of these human capacities need to be present in a single individual for them to be considered part of human nature.
+It is sufficient to possess some of them (Stenmark 2012).
+However, answers of this kind inevitably raise the question of when an individual is ‘human enough’ (i.e. possesses enough specifically human properties) to be worthy of dignity.

 4.2 Theological anthropology and the ecological crisis

-In his now-classic essay, Lynn White argues that the Judeo-Christian doctrine of creation is the historical basis for the conception of nature that has led the world into ecological crisis: ‘Especially in its Western form, Christianity is the most anthropocentric religion the world has seen’ (White 1967: 1205).
+In a now classic essay, Lynn White argues that the Judaeo-Christian doctrine of creation is the historical basis for the conception of nature that has led the world into ecological crisis: ‘Especially in its Western form, Christianity is the most anthropocentric religion the world has seen’ (White 1967: 1205).
 This is primarily due to the doctrine of imago Dei, which has separated humans from the rest of nature.
-For White, this was about environmental issues, but his argument is often applied to the current human-induced climate changes.
-Since the turn of the millennium, the concept of the Anthropocene has gained traction as a term to describe the significant impact humans have on Earth, including on universal ecosystems, global warming and its many destructive consequences for life on the planet, the loss of biodiversity, and the rapid decline in the number of biological species.
-By using the term Anthropocene, critics not only address specific behaviours and the economic and political structures leading to the climate crisis but also question the underlying philosophical assumptions.
+For White, this was about environmental issues, but his argument is often applied to contemporary human-induced climate changes.
+Since the turn of the millennium, the concept of ‘the Anthropocene’ has gained traction as a term to describe the significant impact humans have on Earth, including on universal ecosystems, global warming and its many destructive consequences for life on the planet, the loss of biodiversity, and the rapid decline in the number of biological species.
+By using the term Anthropocene, critics not only address specific behaviours and the economic and political structures leading to the climate crisis, but also question the underlying philosophical assumptions.

-One of the interpretations of imago Dei that has had significant influence in theological discussions about humanity’s role in nature in relation to the climate crisis is Philip Hefner’s concept of the created co-creator (Hefner 1993: 213–275).
-Hefner maintains the unique status of humans but reinterprets it by emphasizing that nature is not merely material for human freedom but rather the source of human life.
-Humans are themselves nature, and their freedom and agency are fundamentally instruments for God’s ‘enabling the creation […] to participate in the intentional fulfillment of God’s purposes’.
-Both Hefner and others, particularly those associated with the Zygon Center for Religion and Science (eg. Case-Winters 2004), have since then fruitfully applied Hefner’s proposal interdisciplinarily in relation to the ecological crisis.
+One of the interpretations of the imago Dei that has had significant influence in theological discussions about humanity’s role in nature in relation to the climate crisis is Philip Hefner’s concept of the created co-creator (Hefner 1993: 213–275).
+Hefner maintains the unique status of humans but reinterprets it by emphasizing that nature is not merely material for human freedom but even more the source of human life.
+Humans are themselves nature, and their freedom and agency are fundamentally instruments for God’s ‘enabling the creation […] to participate in the intentional fulfillment of God’s purposes’ Hefner 1993: 32.
+Both Hefner and others, particularly those associated with the Zygon Center for Religion and Science (e.g. Case-Winters 2004), have since then fruitfully applied Hefner’s proposal interdisciplinarily in relation to the ecological crisis.
 They have sought to develop a theology of imago Dei that critiques traditional notions of stewardship and seeks alternatives to a theology that opposes nature and culture.

-In this context, Jan-Olav Henriksen has argued that the very symbol of ‘the image of God’ itself expresses a specific human ‘capacity for relating to the world that has emerged in the course of human evolution’ (Henriksen 2023: 69).
-He interprets it as human representation of God in desire and vulnerability, normatively pointing towards a practice in which humanity, as part of the created nature, lives in faith, hope, and love.
+In this context, Jan-Olav Henriksen has argued that the very symbol of ‘the image of God’ itself expresses a specific human ‘capacity for relating to the world that has emerged in the course of human evolution’ (Henriksen 2023: 69; see Theology and Evolution).
+Henriksen interprets it as human representation of God in desire and vulnerability, normatively pointing towards a practice in which humanity, as part of the created nature, lives in faith, hope, and love.

 5 Conclusion

-The Gen 1:26 concept of humanity’s creation in the image of God does indeed serve as a heading, not only for biblical anthropology but for theological anthropology as such.
+The Gen 1:26 concept of humanity’s creation in the image of God serves as a heading not only for biblical anthropology but also for theological anthropology as such.
 This is evident from Second Temple Jewish thought, through Paul, and throughout the history of Christian theology up to its contemporary interdisciplinary engagement.

-Imago Dei has been interpreted through various philosophical anthropologies and theological premises.
+The imago Dei has been interpreted through various philosophical anthropologies and theological premises.
 The distinction made in this article between mimetic, relational, and dynamic understandings of human resemblance of God does not claim to be the only possible way to categorize the interpretations within Christian tradition.
-Nevertheless, the article demonstrates that this categorization allows for comparative analysis of influential interpretations regarding three key questions: the content of the God-human likeness, whether humans are created as the image or according to the image (bet essentiae or bet normae), and whether being created in the image of God is a static or dynamic reality.
+Nevertheless, the article demonstrates that this categorization allows for comparative analysis of influential interpretations regarding three key questions: the content of the God-human likeness; whether humans are created as the image or according to the image (bet essentiae or bet normae); and whether being created in the image of God is a static or dynamic reality.

-The tradition’s understanding of imago Dei being oriented around the knowledge of God and communion with God is undoubtedly due to the Christological use of the concept in the Pauline letters.
-As we have seen, crucial aspects of this image-Christology remain debated.
-However, the Christological foundation of anthropology has proven to be a valuable resource in contemporary theological anthropology and is expected to continue to be so in the years to come.
+The tradition’s understanding of imago Dei being oriented around the knowledge of God and communion with God is undoubtedly due to the christological use of the concept in the Pauline letters.
+As has been seen, crucial aspects of this image-Christology remain debated.
+However, the christological foundation of anthropology has proven to be a valuable resource in contemporary theological anthropology and is expected to continue to be so in the years to come.

 Attributions